kresp0/txt2gb/README.md

 * Customizable maximum height for the images
 * Automatically splits lines that are too long
 * Automatically splits images that are too long
-* Automatically tries to find the correct top padding and kerning
+* Automatically tries to find the correct top padding and kerning when creating a font.png

 ## Usage